Asian Computer Industry Online Exhibition 2026: A Global Hub for Technology Industry Collaboration

-TAIPEI, March 10, 2026 /PRNewswire/ -- The Asian Computer Industry Online Exhibition 2026 (ACI 2026) will officially open on March 10, 2026, and run through June 30, 2026.
+TAIPEI, March 11, 2026 /PRNewswire/ -- The Asian Computer Industry Online Exhibition 2026 (ACI 2026) officially opened on March 10, 2026, and runs through June 30, 2026.
 Designed as a nearly four-month premier international trade event, the exhibition aims to connect suppliers, importers, and exporters across Asia while strengthening cross-border sourcing and global technology partnerships.

 Since its launch in 2022, the exhibition has been jointly organized by AsianNet and TradeAsia (www.e-tradeasia.com).
 The event has supported numerous companies in expanding into overseas markets and has earned strong industry recognition for high-quality buyers, efficient matchmaking, and measurable order results.